moneytech/woot64/README.md

 WOOT is yet another hobby operating system.
 It's 64 bit version of previous projects which can be found [here](https://github.com/pvc988/woot) and [here](https://github.com/pvc988/woot-os).

 Makefiles are meant to be built under Linux.
-Use `make hdd.img` to create hard disk image file. `make` will build all needed binaries. `make install` will install all needed files to hard disk image.
+First use `bootstrap` script to build the cross compiler.
+Then you can use `make hdd.img` to create hard disk image file. `make` will build all needed binaries. `make install` will install all needed files to hard disk image.
 Image file can then be run in a VM or dd'd to hard disk and booted on real PC.

-Most of the project uses clang as its default compiler but should also compile just fine with GCC.
+Some parts of the project use clang.
+As for now the changeover to GCC is in progress so proper compilation from scatch may be difficult.

 Most important changes in this version (0.4):